purdyobvious/DS_EscapeRoom/README.md

 ### Inspiration

 Inspired by classic PC adventure games and modern browser-based 3D experiences, with a focus on accessibility and ease of use.

+### Notes / Problems

+- We had difficulty with the view being weird for different screen sizes and the way it loaded, so I implemented the look up and down feature.
+If the perspective is off and you can’t see the on-screen controls, use the PgUp and PgDn keys to adjust the view.
+- Some laptops have issues with the controls glitching, likely due to low system resources.
+With limited JS knowledge and time, we couldn’t fully troubleshoot this.

 # Lewis's Section